ankit/stylebot/README.markdown

 Installation
 --------------

 Download the source.
 Then, in Developer mode for Extensions in Chrome, load it as an unpacked extension.
-Once installed, you can toggle stylebot on a page by clicking on the 'css' icon in omnibar or pressing 'e'.
+Once installed, you can toggle stylebot on a page by either clicking on the 'css' icon in omnibar or pressing 'ctrl + e'.

 Credits
 ---------